ludaavics/memento-photos/content/english/post/why-bother.md

 In this pandemic year, where we all have been stuck at home for months on end, flipping through the pages of old travel photobooks has helped me put things in perspective.
-Sure, I am not able to travel right now, but I have been so incredibly fortunate to see and experience so many wonderful countries so far.
+Sure, I am not able to travel right now, but I have been so incredibly fortunate to see and experience so many wonderful places so far.

 In moments when my husband’s delightful habit of leaving his socks on the floor is starting to drive me insane, looking at our engagement album reminds me of how far